 The testis-specific proteome

 The main function of the testis is the production of sperm (spermatogenesis), which is essential for reproduction, and synthesis of hormones that are important for the development of male sex characteristics.
-The vast majority of cells in the testis reside in the seminiferous duct, where spermatogenesis occurs.
+The vast majority of cells in testis reside in the seminiferous duct, where spermatogenesis takes place.
 Additional testis-specific cell types are the hormone producing Leydig cells that are located outside the seminiferous ducts.
-The transcriptome analysis shows that 82% (n=15998) of all human proteins (n=19613) are expressed in the testis and 2237 of these genes show an elevated expression in testis compared to other tissue types.
+Transcriptome analysis shows that 84% (n=16598) of all human proteins (n=19670) are expressed in the testis and 2274 of these genes show an elevated expression in testis compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in testis as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in testis as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in testis as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in testis.